Shoulder Impingement: Symptoms, Treatment, and Expert Care in Manchester

 4. Pain at Night: Discomfort, particularly when lying on the affected side, can disrupt your sleep patterns.

 5. Pain During Activities: Activities like swimming or weightlifting can exacerbate the pain, making it challenging to engage in these sports.
+Or sports than involve a lot of overhead movements like tennis or badminton.

 Diagnosis of Shoulder Impingement